 On Padre Island, Marlene busted out her bird identification books and binoculars and got to work.
+I bet she can give a full review of each binocular she has as they are the most important tools for her.
 Being on lots of wetlands and marshes, there are bird habitats and sanctuaries everywhere on the island.
 She was in paradise.

 We got back to the Airstream and made a quick lunch before heading back out.
 We did not know where Claire and Daniel would be and since we could not get them on the phone, we thought maybe heading to the next campsite, Pioneer RV Resort in Port Aransas would be our next move.

 Before we left Padre Island National Seashore, we decided to drive by main campgrounds just to try out luck.
 As we passed all the monstrous 5th wheels and Class A RVs, their little vintage polished Airstream appeared at the end of the campground along with that fire engine red GMC Suburban.